There is no such thing as "fun for the whole family".

 - The posters for Dumb and Dumber parodied this with fictitious review quotes such as, "It's a movie experience for anyone who goes to see it" and "I laughed til I stopped."

 - Many reviewers have taken after Roger Ebert's 'two thumbs up' signature.
 Sometimes something else will be substituted depending on the movie, ie two paws for Cats & Dogs, or some such.
-Thankfully, the actual "two thumbs up" concept is copyrighted, so the current generation won't have to see terrible local critics actually use it themselves.
+Thankfully, the "two thumbs up" concept is copyrighted, so the current generation won't have to see terrible local critics use it themselves.

 - Expect sometimes-intentionally painful puns and metaphors.
 For example, "Earth is terra-ble" for Battlefield Earth, "This Cradle rocks!" for Lara Croft Tomb Raider: The Cradle of Life, "scales the heights of filmmaking" for 127 Hours and "will keep you at the edge of your seat" for Edge of Darkness.
 That last one was used by three separate reviews.